 This series is distinguished from the Behavioral Health Clinician series in that the Behavioral Health Clinician provides clinical and case management services to clients in a clinic setting, whereas, the Behavioral Health Crisis Intervention Specialist work is solely field based responding to crisis call to de-escalate situations involving the most vulnerable populations in the community.

 THE IDEAL CANDIDATE

-In addition to the minimum qualifications and knowledge and skills listed below, ideal candidates for these positions will have successfully demonstrated, the following critical attributes:
+In addition to the minimum qualifications and knowledge and skills listed below, ideal candidates for these positions will have:

 - Ability to effectively partner with multidisciplinary teams; law enforcement, EMS, emergency rooms, other county service teams, Community Based Organization (CBO) partners, etc.